31 Different Types of Clamps & Their Uses – Which is Right for You?

 The pipe clamp is another one of the most popular clamp types.
 It has a round design so that it can accurately grip around shafts.
-The length of the pipe you use determines the length of the plant.
-You simply add more tube to the clamp to lengthen it.
-This makes it highly versatile.
-The pipe clamp is one that you should definitely add to your list, whether you are a professional or amateur.
+The length of the pipe you use determines the length of the clamp.
+You simply add more tubing to the clamp to lengthen it.
+The pipe clamp is one that you should add to your list, whether you are a professional or an amateur.

 19. Power Clamp